bjoernfranck/Hackberry-Pi_Zero/DietPi/readme.md

 4. Click **Start** to write the image to the microSD card.
 Wait until the process is completed.

 ### 6. **Set Up the Raspberry Pi**

+**Important**

+Some users have told me that it doesn't work with the display driver and the config.txt (further down).
+The display fades when booting up.
+Here is the solution: [Display-driver and config.txt](https://github.com/bjoernfranck/Hackberry-Pi_Zero/blob/main/DietPi/config-hyperpixel.zip))
+Simply use the two files and it works.
+There are two files in the ZIP. (hyperpixel4.dto and config.txt) Copy this two files on the mircoSD hyperpixel4.dtbo to `/boot/overlays/` and config.txt to SD root folder.
+Than go to Step 3.

 1. Once the writing is done, copy the display-driver into this folder `/boot/overlays` to the microSD.
-You can find the display-driver her: [Display-driver](https://github.com/ZitaoTech/Hackberry-Pi_Zero/blob/main/Screen/hyperpixel4.dtbo))
+You can find the display-driver here: [Display-driver](https://github.com/ZitaoTech/Hackberry-Pi_Zero/blob/main/Screen/hyperpixel4.dtbo))
-3. Add the following lines at the end in `/boot/config.txt` in your microSD
+2. Add the following lines at the end in `/boot/config.txt` in your microSD
 ```bash
 dtoverlay=hyperpixel4
 overscan_left=0